aslotte/aslotte.github.io/_posts/2020-10-02-announcing-mlops-net-v1-2.md

 ### 2. Deploy a registered model to a Kubernetes Cluster

-The method `DeployModelToKubernetesAsync` exists on the `Deployment` catalog and takes two generic types as input for the model input and output.
-The user will also need to provide a registered model and a deployment target, which you can read more about how to create on the libraries Readme page.
+The method `DeployModelToKubernetesAsync` exists on the `Deployment` catalog and takes two generic types as parameters for the model input and output.
+The user will also need to provide a registered model and a deployment target, which you can read more about how to create on the libraries GitHub Readme page.

+If you do not want to provide the schema at deployment, there is also an option to register the schema during the run and at deployment use a method overload without the generic arguments.

 ```csharp
     var deployment = await sut.Deployment.DeployModelToKubernetesAsync<ModelInput,   ModelOutput>(deploymentTarget, registeredModel, "deployedBy");